 Verma, A, Hoppenrath, M, Harwood, T, Brett, S, Rhodes, L & Murray, S 2016, 'Molecular phylogeny, morphology and toxigenicity of Ostreopsis cf. siamensis (Dinophyceae) from temperate south-east Australia', PHYCOLOGICAL RESEARCH, vol. 64, no. 3, pp. 146-159.View/Download from: Publisher's site

-Verma, A, Hoppenrath, M, Jose Dorantes-Aranda, J, Harwood, DT & Murray, SA 2016, 'Molecular and phylogenetic characterization of Ostreopsis (Dinophyceae) and the description of a new species, Ostreopsis rhodesae sp nov., from a subtropical Australian lagoon', HARMFUL ALGAE, vol. 60, pp. 116-130.View/Download from: UTS OPUS or Publisher's site
+Verma, A, Hoppenrath, M, Jose Dorantes-Aranda, J, Harwood, DT & Murray, SA 2016, 'Molecular and phylogenetic characterization of Ostreopsis (Dinophyceae) and the description of a new species, Ostreopsis rhodesae sp nov., from a subtropical Australian lagoon', HARMFUL ALGAE, vol. 60, pp. 116-130.View/Download from: Publisher's site

 Ertan, H, Cassel, C, Verma, A, Poljak, A, Charlton, T, Aldrich-Wright, J, Omar, SM, Siddiqui, KS & Cavicchioli, R 2015, 'A new broad specificity alkaline metalloprotease from a Pseudomonas sp isolated from refrigerated milk: Role of calcium in improving enzyme productivity', JOURNAL OF MOLECULAR CATALYSIS B-ENZYMATIC, vol. 113, pp. 1-8.View/Download from: Publisher's site